 Early History of the Ellarby family

-Another 97 words (7 lines of text) covering the years 1385 and 1410 are included under the topic Early Ellarby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellarby research.
+Another 49 words (4 lines of text) covering the years 1385 and 1410 are included under the topic Early Ellarby History in all our PDF Extended History products and printed products wherever possible.

 Ellarby Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Ellarby are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Ellarby include Ellerby, Ellarby, Ellerbie, Ellerbe, Ellarbie, Ellaby, Elleby, Ellebie, Ellabie, Elerbee, Elerby, Elerbie, Elarby, Elarbie, Elarbee, Allerby and many more.